 You are a marketing specialist, but you are a bit clumsy when it comes to “mobile marketing”?

-Mobile marketing is the current trend in the digital world, so you must have a set of sub-strategies that will allow you to integrate mobile and segmenting a well-defined population, do not forget that 90% of the Chinese population uses its phone, so it will be a shortfall to not take advantage of this opportunity!
+Mobile marketing is the current trend in the digital world, so you must have a set of sub-strategies that will allow you to integrate mobile and segment a well-defined population, do not forget that 90% of the Chinese population uses its phone, so it will be a shortfall to not take advantage of this opportunity!

 Everything is done by WeChat, whatever the transaction; pay a dish, pay a shirt in a store … all thanks to the QR code that makes the task easier, and which will facilitate yours if you know what mobile strategy you will use to encourage the Chinese tourist to spend his stay in your hotel!